yiping514/chenyp.github.io/_pages/awards.md

 Received as I got accepted by Northwestern.
 It provided to sponser outstanding Ph.D. applicants for their 1st.

 ## Outstanding Research Awards
+* **2025 Paper of Distinction**, _Design Automation Conference (DAC), IDETC-CIE 2025_ \\
+My Co-authored paper was selected as one of the 10 Paper of Distinctions out of 103 submissions.
 * **2025 Outstanding Paper Award in Manufacturing Systems**, _North American Manufacturing Research Conference (NAMRC 53)_\\
-The only paper selected in Manufacturing Systems out of 270+ submissions.
+My first-authored paper was the only paper selected in Manufacturing Systems out of 270+ submissions.
 * **2021 17th HIWIN Master's Thesis Award, Honorable Mention**, _HIWIN Corp._ \\
 Received this award with USD $3500.
 This is the highest master's thesis award in the M.E. field in Taiwan.
 * **2020 Matlab Research Competition, Best Paper Award**, _Mathworks_ \\